felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 {{< figure src="/img/20220807-readlist.jpg" position="center" caption="My current reading list" >}}

+## Read a single book at a time

+As you start learning, you get excited when you see all the possibilities within your grasp.
+Never forget "Stop starting, start finishing".

+{{< figure src="/img/stop-starting-start-finishing.jpg" position="center" caption="Words to live by." >}}

+Choose your book well, and don't start another one before you finished your current one.
+Use this as motivation to get through your current book, if needed!

+Personally, leaving a book without finishing it only makes me more confused.
+It gives me pieces of the puzzle, but since I lack pieces I will never see that puzzle to completion.
+Bite the bullet, and finish the books you start, unless they are novels that fail to grab your attention.

+Wait until you are in the final pages of a book before ordering your next one.
+You don't want to take commitments that you might not be able to complete.
+I strongly advise to order only a single book at a time - don't get carried away!

+{{< figure src="/img/continuous-delivery.jpg" position="center" caption="This is the next book I'm tackling.
+It has been on my radar for years.
+I finally feel ready to give it an honest try." >}}

+Note: Reading a Go book on the side is ok, although I recommend reading a single Go book at a time. :smile:

 ## Invest in a bound journal
 This is probably basic common-sense, but I'll make it explicit, just in case.
 A spiral-bound Hilroy notebook